38th National Film Awards

 The 38th National Film Awards, presented by Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India to felicitate the best of Indian Cinema released in the year 1990.
-Ceremony took place in 1991.
+The ceremony took place in 1991.

 With 38th National Film Awards, couple of new awards were instituted for Non-Feature films section.
 These awards includes Best Investigative Film, Best Audiography, Best Cinematography and Best Editing.

 Awards

 Awards were divided into feature films, non-feature films and books written on Indian cinema.